 Or donate something from Fluffies Amazon wishlist to help with her daily care: http://a.co/flTXgDZ

 My name is Fluffernutter.
-I am a sweet, gentle 7 - 8 year old 20 lb Maltese / Westie / Shih Tzu / Mini Poodle mystery mix.
+I am a sweet, gentle ~10 year old 20 lb Maltese / Westie / Shih Tzu / Mini Poodle mystery mix.
 I am diabetic, and I get shots twice a day before breakfast and dinner, I don't mind one bit.
 The expense for my prescriptions is about $25 per month, which is probably less than you'll spend on cute t-shirts for me.
 I also have mild hypothyroid which I take pills for with breakfast and dinner, and am almost completely blind.
 My sight doesn't really slow me down though, I bump into stuff once in awhile, but since I usually walk around slow anyway I never "crash" into anything.
 And once I get comfortable in a house I can find my way around (even in / out the dog door) all by myself.
 I am a very quiet dog, I've been known to go weeks without barking one single time.
 I am always happy to meet new people.
+Especially if they come bearing snacks.
 I'm very mellow and don't require much in the way of exercise.
-I'm super easy going and easy to take care of.
-I'm not demanding and though I often choose to nap near people, I can be fairly independent and don't require constant attention.
-You do your thing, I don't really want to help you update that database anyway, and I'll be over here chewing this tasty rawhide.
-I get along perfectly with other dogs if their priorities in life are similar to mine.
-Walk around patrolling for dropped crumbs, take a nap, go outside and roll around in the sun a little bit, take a nap, patrol for crumbs again (still nothing?), drink some water, see what's over there, sit on my pillow...take another nap...
-For active dogs that like to play a lot I'm not much fun, I will just sit there while they run circles around me.
-I get along best with mellow dogs who like to cuddle and take lots of naps.
+I'm super easy-going and easy to take care of.
+I'm not demanding and though I often choose to nap near people, I am fairly independent and don't require constant attention.
+You do your thing, I don't really want to help you update that database anyway.

-I would be a great fit for a senior, or for anyone who wants a mellow easygoing companion.
-Or for someone who is looking for a quiet, mellow dog to take to work with them.
-I definitely do not require supervision all day long though, my foster parents work full time and I am totally fine staying at home alone all day.
-I don't have any separation anxiety whatsoever (not even a teeny, tiny, bit) and I can be trusted alone in the house without supervision.
+I would be a great fit for someone retired, or for anyone who wants a mellow easygoing companion.
+My foster parents work full time and I am totally fine staying at home alone all day.
+I don't have any separation anxiety whatsoever (not even a teeny, tiny, bit) and have no destructive tendencies.
+I can be trusted alone in the house without supervision.

-If you're looking for a sweet little dog to add to your life, please come meet me.
-I've been waiting over 1 year to find my forever family, but I know they're out there.
-I just got all my bloodwork re-run in February 2016 and the vet said all my levels look great!
+I just got all my bloodwork re-run in February 2017 and the vet said all my levels look great!